meili-NG/meiliNG.js/INSTALL.md

 ### Setting up automatically

+Run `yarn configure` and follow the directions on screen.

 > **Note**
 > [@ldmsys](https://github.com/ldmsys) is currently working on automatic installer for meiliNG.
 > If you looking for one, Check [Issue#49](https://github.com/meili-NG/meiliNG/issues/49)